jeftegoes/AwsOverview/AWS Lambda.md

 # 26. Lambda Container Images

+- AWS provides a set of open-source base images that you can use to create your container image.
+  - These base images include a **runtime interface client** to manage the interaction between Lambda and your function code.
 - Deploy Lambda function as container images of up to 10GB from ECR.
 - Pack complex dependencies, large dependencies in a container.
 - Base images are available for Python, Node.js, Java, .NET, Go, Ruby.